Beating Heart of Italy

 INCLUDED DINNER: Strap on your apron!
-Time for your tagliatelle cooking class with Andrea who will introduce you to the flavors of the local cuisine, and everyone will get to enjoy your fruits of your labor together at dinner.
+Time for your tagliatelle cooking class with your chef who will introduce you to the flavors of the local cuisine, and everyone will get to enjoy your fruits of your labor together at dinner.
 For those who do not wish to partake, no worries, just sip on a glass of wine while watching your friends in the kitchen!

 DAY 10: BOLOGNA